 - Compensation that indicates how badly you were injured

 - Compensation that ensures you are not financially burdened by expenses and other losses associated with your injuries, including loss of a loved one in a wrongful death

 A successful personal injury lawsuit, such as in a slip-and-fall accident, can provide you with compensation for your:

-- Past, current and future medical costs due the accident
+- Past, current, and future medical costs due to the accident

 - Lost wages during recovery or lost because you cannot return to work

 - Property damage in the accident, such as to jewelry or clothing

 - Pain and suffering, including loss of consortium because of a spouse’s death or incapacitating injury